 When the needs of researchers exceed the capabilities of a personal computer, the CARC offers its support.
 Examples of services offered include high-performance computing, data storage and analysis, cloud computing, secure computing for sensitive data, research computing workshops, and customized research partnerships.

 In August 2020, the CARC performed a major upgrade to its high-performance computing systems.
-The CARC computing resource currently consists of 2 shared head nodes and a total of 10,000 CPU cores in 600 compute nodes.
+The Discovery general-use HPC cluster now consists of two shared login nodes and a total of around 11,000 CPU cores in around 500 compute nodes.
 The typical compute node has dual 8 to 16 core processors and resides on a 56 gigabit FDR InfiniBand backbone.
+The Endeavour condo cluster, part of the CARC's Condo Cluster Program, comprises around 15,000 cores in around 800 compute nodes with two shared login nodes.

 Besides computing power, Discovery also has the capability of storing and analyzing large datasets.
 As the amount of data required for computational research continues to grow, adequate storage solutions have become a vital component of cyberinfrastructure.
-Discovery offers multicore compute nodes for data-intensive research jobs, backed by two 800 TB, high-throughput scratch file systems.
-A low-latency, high-bandwidth InfiniBand network fabric facilitates intense research workloads on large data sets.
-Nearly 100 GB of storage space is provided for each user to store important code and configuration files in their home directories.
+Discovery offers more than 10 petabytes of combined disk storage in four parallel ZFS/BeeGFS file systems, and a low-latency, high-bandwidth InfiniBand network fabric facilitates intense research workloads on large data sets.
+Each CARC user is allocated storage space in the /home1, /project, /scratch, and /scratch2 file systems.

 During its existence, the CARC has continued to support and educate the USC community with computational research work.
 The use of CARC resources can be invaluable for researchers looking to further their research through grants and publications.
 In addition to standard user support, the CARC team also offers customized, collaborative research partnerships for researchers who traditionally have not benefited from the power of high-performance computing, but who recognize that their research requires access to more computing power.